 Think about this also

-The legalization of marijuana for medical purposes is absolutely correct.
+The legalization of pot for medical purposes is absolutely correct.
 If we are to solve the medical marijuana dilemma though, that legalization must come through our federal government.
 The road to that legalization must be well planned and well built.
 Otherwise we are funding the coffers of organized crime and sending the wrong message to our youth about “the rule of law”.

 Right now, as Vancouver has already done, Victoria is contemplating licensing illegal marijuana stores.
 Vancouver opted for money over morality.
 It also opted for money over commonsense.
 Canadian cities need to get out of the business of establishing illegal storefronts to dispense marijuana if they hope to successfully fight the bikers and have real medical marijuana available.